 The species gets its common name from its distinctive upturned snout, used to dig in the soil and leaf litter.
 When confronted or feeling threatened the eastern hognose, will raise the head and puff and hiss loudly, flatten the neck skin, much like a cobra hood and lunge itself towards the threat.

 Because of this behavior, it's sometimes called the "puff adder" but it's not to be confused to the "real" and highly venomous puff adder found in Africa.
 They even play dead, rolling on their back with their mouth open or excrete a foul musk to escape predators, in a behavior similar to that of the european grass snake.

-The eastern hognose are sold in the exotic pet trade, but these snakes are difficult to keep due their specific diet requirements, as they can develop liver problems if fed on rodents.
+The eastern hognose are sold in the exotic pet trade, but this type of snakes are difficult to keep due to their specific diet requirements, as they can develop liver problems if fed on rodents.